Side Part Hairstyle History

 A hard part is a technique where a barber uses razor blades down the parting.
-This makes your hair making it more pronounced by creating contrast as well as easier to style.
+This makes your hair more pronounced by creating contrast as well as being easier to style.

 Some more modern Side Parts have less of an accent on the parting itself but concentrate on how the volume on top is expressed.
 These full and wild iterations are more often referred to as Comb Overs.
 You can read more about these on our Comb Over page.

 How To Part Your Hair

 Ever wondered how to get that perfectly defined Side Part like Don Draper?
 It’s easy once you’ve learned how!

 Firstly, you may be surprised but your scalp does have a natural parting, which is determined by hair growth.
 Feel for the swirl at the back of your head (the Cowlick) and take note in which direction the hair grows.
 A clockwise growth means that your part is on the left.
 If it’s counter-clockwise, that’s right, your part is on the right.

 The height of your parting depends both on your natural growth as well as your face shape, which we explain below.
 However, opt for a parting that finishes in the corner where your top and sides meet at the temple.
 Avoid a parting that’s too straight and try to aim for a slight diagonal or it may look like a wig!